repoofideas/blog/_posts/2020-01-14-Problem-Orientation.md

 able to make a long-term success of applying their favorite technique to one problem after another.
 Eventually the well runs dry.
 It is the researchers who focus on a significant problem and are willing to bring to it whatever resources are necessary who give the most absorbing talks, write the most significant papers, and win grant support most easily.
 I strongly recommend that you try to teach yourself to be **problem-oriented**, to plan your research projects so that they address important scientific issues regardless of what techniques you and your coworkers will need to use.

-Looking at the number of papers coming out of deep learning community these days, learning the new shiny technique will not be marketable for much.
+Looking at the number of papers coming out of deep learning community these days, learning the new SOTA technique will not be marketable for much.
 Without problem-orientation, it may be nearly impossible to survive in this rapidly evolving field and one must steer away from the juicy trap of technique-orientation.